kjleitz/notes/learn_on_cloud9.md

 To open the lab you are currently on, run the command `learn open`.
 If you want to open a specific lab that you are not currently on, copy the repository name from GitHub for that lab, and run `learn open some-repository-name-v-000` (or shorter, like this: `learn open some-repository-name`).
 This will create a `~/code/labs` directory where your labs will be stored.
 To view this directory in your Cloud9 workspace file tree (the left-hand sidebar), click the little gear icon at the top of the left-hand sidebar and select "Show Home in Favorites".
 You can also **un**select "Show Workspace Root" to keep your file tree a little less cluttered (you probably won't be needing the workspace files Cloud9 sets up for you, anyway).

 Now, you should be able to access your labs in the left-hand sidebar under `~/code/labs`!
+Sweet!